ryanvanmass/ryanvanmass.github.io/_drafts/How-To-Install-XO.md

 ## Install
 ### Importing a preconfigured VM **(Recommended Method)**
-1. On your XCP-NG server clone the [XenOrchestraInstallerUpdater](https://github.com/ronivay/XenOrchestraInstallerUpdater) repo
+1. On your XCP-NG server clone the [XenOrchestraInstallerUpdater](https://github.com/ronivay/XenOrchestraInstallerUpdater) repository
 2. Navigate to that directory
 3. run the below command
 ```bash